- 8 min read

 What is Audio Labeling, Essentially?

 Everyday voice assistants like Apple Siri or Amazon Alexa are prime examples of Audio AI in action.
-Any application—Google Search, for instance—that can receive commands in voice form relies on Audio AI.
+Any application (Google Search, for instance) that can receive commands in voice form relies on annotating audio data.
+Basically, they are machine learning models that can handle speech data with the use of speech recognition technology.

-Audio labeling is the process of preparing audio files specifically for audio-based AI/ML datasets.
+Audio labeling is the process of preparing audio files specifically for audio datasets.
 This could mean:

 • Writing out speech as text (audio transcription)